vrandall66/front-end-submissions-public/1708/mod-3/personal-projects/jorge_ed_perezga/rubic.md

 **1. Completion**

-* 2: Developer completed most of the user stories and requirements set during check-ins.
+* 3: Developer completed all the user stories and requirements set during check-ins.* 2: Developer completed most of the user stories and requirements set during check-ins.

 ### CSS/Design

-- 2 - Developer has made intentional design decisions to create a user friendly application but Louisa would be mad.
-Attempts to follow [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)
+- 3 - Developer has made a targeted effort to make the app appealing and user friendly.
+Evaluator has multiple recommendations for design changes.
+Follows majority of the [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)

 ### Code Quality